AbTheGiant/Group8SYSC3303/README.txt

 							Scheduler.java : This class represents the Scheduler system.
 It is the middle system between the Floor and the Elevator and is in charge of communicating with both systems through sending and receiving datagram packets
-							VirtualElevators.java : This class is the virtual representation of the physical elevators ServiceRequest.java : This class tracks the service requests and their different timings Test - 				This package contains the ButtonTest.java, ElevatorClassTest.java, ElevatorMotor.java class files ButtonTest.java : The duty of this class is to test the buttons in the systems.
+							VirtualElevators.java : This class is the virtual representation of the physical elevators ServiceRequest.java : This class tracks the service requests and their different timings View.java : This class creates and displays the GUI for the elevators, displaying floor number, status, queues and faults
+	Test - 				This package contains the ButtonTest.java, ElevatorClassTest.java, ElevatorMotor.java class files
+							ButtonTest.java : The duty of this class is to test the buttons in the systems.
 							ElevatorClassTest.java : The duty of this class is to test the functionality of the elevator class